Ashwrai/WebTests/README.md

 ### Repository Structure:

-- **Test Scripts**: Java files containing test scripts implemented using Selenium WebDriver and the Cucumber framework.
+- **Test Scripts**: Java files containing test scripts implemented using Selenium WebDriver and the Cucumber framework
-      - **Features**: Gherkin files that define the steps to take for each case scenario.
+      - Features: Gherkin files that define the steps to take for each case scenario.
-      - **Steps**: Java files containing the implementation of each step of the Features.
+      - Steps: Java files containing the implementation of each step of the Features.